SalvatorePreviti/roaring-wasm/packages/roaring-wasm/README.md

 npm run build
 ```

-Output will be generated in the `dist` folder
+Output will be generated in the `packages/roaring-wasm` folder

 The build system was tried on Linux and MacOSX, is not tested/maintained for other system or Windows.